fang-zeqiang/Digital-Viz-City-Transformations/Bicycle-Thefts-Risk/readme.md

-# Intro

-There is Chapter 1: Cycling Risk in Toronto
+# Chapter 1: Cycling Risk in Toronto

 These maps will present to what extent bicycle theft can casuse risk in Toronto neighbourhoods